-change in turnover of pure alcohol per capita for the first three quarters of 2017 compared to the same period of 2016
+increase in turnover of pure alcohol for Q1 2018 compared to the same period last year

 |Pure alcohol (litres)||Change in per cent|

 |Pure alcohol total||Spirits||Wine||Beer||Alco pops|

 |As sold||Pure alcohol||As sold||Pure alcohol||As sold||Pure alcohol||As sold||Pure alcohol|

 |2007||24 917||12 934||5 101||65 874||7 955||256 072||11 417||9 839||444|